WhizBenjamin/whizbenjamin/README.md

 A challenge from Figma
 <br>
 It is a responsive homepage with desktop, tablet and mobile version using just HTML and CSS.
+(Currently done with the desktop and tablet versions) 😅

 ### 🤔 I’m looking for help with: